hiblaphp/promise/README.md

 ```

 **When to use `batch()` over `concurrent()`:** When you need hard boundaries
-between groups of work — e.g. processing records page by page where each
+between groups of work — e.g. processing records page by page where each page
-page must fully commit before the next starts.
+must fully commit before the next starts.

 ---

 ### `Promise::batchSettled()`

 Same batching behavior as `batch()` but individual failures are captured as
 `SettledResult`.
 Always resolves once all batches are attempted.
-External
-cancellation still cancels the current batch synchronously.

 ```php
 Promise::batchSettled((function () use ($records) {
     foreach ($records as $id => $record) {